Mark Tilton

 Infidel, a drama focusing on the subject of Holocaust denial, was awarded Best UK Short Film at the Raindance Film Festival 2009.
 The film is part of a triptych of shorts, Sins of London, written by Tilton and directed by Milton.

 A graduate of the UEA Creative Writing Course, Tilton wrote the libretto for Hell for Leather, a comic film opera composed and directed by Dominik Scherrer.
 The film won numerous international awards, including the Prix Action Light at Locarno International Film Festival, and featured in the notorious Sensation exhibition at The Brooklyn Museum in 1999.

+Tilton won the Best Actor Award at the 16th Grand Off Film Festival in Warsaw, Poland in December 2022 for his lead role in Guillaume Doucet's film Better Men.

 In the late 1970s and early 1980s, Tilton was guitarist and singer with the post-punk band The Membranes.
 He later joined Marc Riley as guitarist in The Creepers.
 He returned to performing music in 2013, fronting his band Black Crack.
 He currently sings and plays guitar with experimental and improvisational rock band Nöise.